dinoosauro/geogebra-ipados-text-fix/README.md

 Normally, all GeoGebra web apps on iPadOS has two issues:

 - While editing the object names, or saving the file, the textbox value appears to be duplicated;
+- While editing the object names, the textbox overflows if spaces are added;
 - It's not possible to write anything with an external keyboard using the "Text" object.

 This Userscript aims to fix that.